About 100 million people volunteer every year, with an annual value of about $150 billion. A 2019 study showed that:

 - 66% volunteered to improve their community.

 Needless to say, they are exceptional assets to any cause- for political campaigns and nonprofits.
-The question remains, how do you recruit volunteers who are happy to further your cause?
+The question remains, how how to get people to volunteer for your nonprofit?

 Compelling pitches, persuasive messages, and earnest requests are capable of influencing volunteers.
-If you are looking for innovative ways to get volunteers aboard your campaign, we have some hit ideas.
+If you are looking for innovative volunteer recruitment ideas, we have you covered.

-But before you implement these volunteer recruitment ideas, you’ll need a way to manage the volunteers you enlist.
+But before you implement them, you’ll need a way to manage the volunteers you enlist.

 What volunteer management systems should I have in place?